chirag127/GhostTyper---Keyboard-Ghostwriter/README.md

         - Click "Load Temporary Add-on"
         - Select any file in the `extension` folder

-### Backend Setup (Optional)
+### Backend Setup

-The backend server is not required for V1 functionality but is included as a foundation for future features.
+The backend server is required for the extension to function properly, as it handles the Gemini API integration.

 1. Navigate to the backend directory: